areeb85/BookAtlas/README.md

 ### **Pages**

 1. **Home Page:**
-   The main page of the application where users can search for books.
+   The main page of the application where users can search for books in the navbar.

 2. **Books Grid:**
-   Displays the books in a grid layout with pagination.
+   Displays the books in a tabular layout with pagination on the home page.

 3. **Book Details Page:**
    Shows detailed information about a selected book.